robbaker292/PotteryCalculator/readme.md

 # Pottery Calculator
-A tool for a locla ptter to keep track of his products, events, sales and, hopefully(!), profits.
+A tool for a local potter to keep track of his products, events, sales and, hopefully(!), profits.